Kagome and honeycomb flat bands in moir\'e graphene: Moir e models for each type of commensurate configuration

 and

 The $\bq_1$, $\bq_2$, and $\bq_3$ vectors are defined by

 where $\zeta_j = \frac{2\pi}{3}(j-1)$, $\xi_0$ is an angle, and $N_-$ is the number of bottom layer Bravais lattice sites in each commensurate unit cell for the configuration with parameters $\epsilon_0$ and $\theta_0$ (see \cref{app:primitive-vectors-L_c}).
-The magnitudes of the $T_\bq$ and $S^\pm_\bq$ matrices typically decay rapidly with $|\bq|$ which allows us to truncate the infinite sums in \cref{appeq:two-Dirac-T-S-expansion}.
+The magnitudes of the $T_\bq$ and $S_{\pm,\bq}$ matrices typically decay rapidly with $|\bq|$ which allows us to truncate the infinite sums in \cref{appeq:two-Dirac-T-S-expansion}.
+We use a straightforward generalization of the method described in Appendix M of Ref. \cite{Scheer2022} to compute band structures of $H$ in the moir\'e Brillouin zone $\text{BZ}_M$, which is defined as the Wigner-Seitz unit cell of $P_M$.